HuaZhao/portaldocs/portal-sdk/generated/portalfx-telemetry-alerting-performance.md

 At a high level you define;

-1. An environment for the alerts to run against ("PROD" or "MPAC")
+1. An environment for the alerts to run against ("portal.azure.com" or "MPAC")
 1. The configuration for the alerts within that environment (baseline)

 ```json